himanshi049/mini-calc/README.md

 - ✨ Beautiful gradient UI design
 - 📱 Responsive layout for mobile devices
-- ⌨️ Keyboard support (Press Enter to calculate)
 - ✅ Input validation
 - 🎯 Error handling for invalid inputs, division by zero, and negative square roots
-- 🔄 Smooth animations and transitions
-- 🎨 Dynamic UI that adapts based on operation (e.g., SQRT shows only one input field)